moov-io/imagecashletter/README.md

 ## Project Status

 x9 is under active development, and should not be used in Production.
-Feeback is welcom  Please star the project if you are interested in its progress.
+Feeback is welcome and please star the project if you are interested in its progress.

 * The Library currently supports the reading and writing
 	* Cash Letters